-In Component 2, students respond to a stimulus, provided by AQA, to produce work which provides evidence of their ability to work independently within specified time constraints, developing a personal and meaningful response which addresses all the assessment objectives and leads to a finished outcome or a series of related finished outcomes.
+In Component 2, students respond to a stimulus, provided by OCR, to produce work which provides evidence of their ability to work independently within specified time constraints, developing a personal and meaningful response which addresses all the assessment objectives and leads to a finished outcome or a series of related finished outcomes.

-A question paper will consist of a choice of eight questions to be used as starting points.
+A question paper will consist of a choice of Themes as a context to be used as starting points.
 Students are required to select one.